The adiabatic limit of Schr\"odinger operators on fibre bundles: Main results

 The results for bases of higher dimensions are far less detailed.
-In~\cite{CEKtop} and earlier works the authors study embeddings of surfaces into $\R^3$, while Lin and Lu~\cite{LiLu2} consider special submanifolds of $\R^k$ of arbitrary dimension and codimension.
-The induced metrics on the base are assumed to be geodesically complete and asymptotically flat, and $M$ is taken as a neighbourhood of zero in $NB$ whose fibre is a metric ball of fixed radius.
+In~\cite{CEKtop} and earlier works Carron, Exner and Krej{\v{c}}i{\v{r}}{\'\i}k study embeddings of surfaces into $\R^3$, while Lin and Lu~\cite{LiLu2} consider special submanifolds of $\R^k$ of arbitrary dimension and codimension.
+The induced metrics on the base are assumed to be geodesically complete and asymptotically flat, and $M$ is taken as a neighbourhood of zero in $NB$, whose fibre is a metric ball of fixed radius.
 Wittich~\cite{Wi} treats tubular neighbourhoods of compact manifolds in a Riemannian manifold $(A,g_A)$ whose fibres are geodesic balls in the normal directions.
 The emphasis of these works are the effects of extrinsic and intrinsic curvature on the spectrum and the resolvent of the Laplacian.

 More general manifolds have been considered with metrics that are of a simpler structure than those arising from embeddings.
 In this context one is usually concerned with closed fibres.
 Baider~\cite{Bai} works with warped products, Kleine~\cite{Kle} treats more general metrics on manifolds of the form $\R_+ \times F$ and the authors of~\cite{BMP, Bor} study Riemannian submersions with some additional assumptions on the mean curvature vector of the fibres.
 The works~\cite{Bai, Bor, BMP, Kle} derive conditions for the Laplacian on a non-compact $M$ to have discrete spectrum.
-These will not be satisfied under our technical assumptions (section~\ref{sect:geom}), since they require non-uniform behaviour of the geometry.
+These will not be satisfied under our technical assumptions (Section~\ref{sect:geom}), since they require non-uniform behaviour of the geometry.
 But although our uniform estimates do not hold for these spaces, the effective operators can be formally calculated and give good intuition both for understanding such results and for possible choices of trial functions to prove them.